vinayakg/vinayakg.github.io/_posts/2020-05-13-staying-sane-using-multiple-git-accounts.md

 `ssh-add -D` delete all the attached ones

-And if you have multiple or `user.email` or `user.name` then go ahead and clear them with the following commands
+And if you have many or `user.email` or `user.name` then go ahead and clear them with the following commands

 ```bash
 git config --unset user.email && git config --unset user.name